S.J.D. Candidates

 South Korea

-Youchull Jung is an S.J.D.
-Candidate at the University of Minnesota Law School.
-He is a partner at Lee & Ko, one of the most prominent law firms in South Korea.
+Youchull Jung is a partner at Lee & Ko, one of the most prominent law firms in South Korea.
 Mr. Jung is a former financial regulator and prosecutor in South Korea.
 He worked as deputy director at the Financial Policy Bureau and Financial Intelligence Unit at the Financial Services Commission.
 As a prosecutor, he was in charge of investing significant financial and tax crimes at the Financial and Tax Investigation Division in the Seoul Central District Prosecutors' Office.
 Mr. Jung has received his LL.M. from the University of Minnesota Law School in 2013, LL.B. from Yonsei University in 1993.
 Mr. Jung was admitted to Korean Bar in 2002 and to the New York Bar in 2018.

 Advisor: Prof. Richard W. Painter